coreyker/dnn-mgr/hpc_scripts/README.md

 	make
 	make install
 ```
 the --prefix flag tells the Makefile to install the library locally.
 The hdf5 library might need additional configuration information (e.g., in order to allow multiple read access, which is required).
+Also in the Makfile for libmad you may need to remove the "-fforce-mem" flag, which gcc no longer supports.

 ### Python virtual environment